ahrebel/rhesustracking/README.md

 1. **Video Files**
    Place your trial videos (e.g., `1.mp4`, `2.mp4`, etc.) in a directory of your choice (for example, `videos/input/`).

-2. **(Optional) Touch Event Files**
+2. **(Optional) Touch/Click Event Files**
-   If you are using additional calibration data from touches or clicks, store them similarly (e.g., `1.csv`, `2.csv`) with columns like `timestamp, x, y`.
-This step is only necessary if you intend to do a separate homography calibration or advanced mapping.
+   If you are using additional calibration data from touches or clicks, store them similarly (e.g., `1.csv`, `2.csv`) with columns like `time, screen_x, screen_y` or `time, click_x, click_y`.
+This step is only necessary if you plan to do a more advanced approach to link each frame’s gaze with a known on‐screen location.

 ---